Jubatian/rrpge-spec/specs/acc_arch.rst

-The Accelerator component of the Graphics Display & Accelerator unit is basically a very flexible blitter capable of operating in three distinct major
+The Accelerator component of the Graphics Display & Accelerator unit is basically a very flexible blitter capable of operating in four distinct major
 modes:

 - (BB) Block blitter, combining a source area onto a destination.
+- (FL) Filler, combining a source pattern onto a destination.
 - (SC) Scaled blitter, combining a source area onto a destination.
-- \(LI) Line filler, combining a source pattern onto a destination.
+- \(LI) Line, capable to draw lines by start point, direction and length.

 On the source in "BB" and "SC" modes the following transformations may be
 applied:

-- AND mask per pixel.
 - Barrel rotation per pixel.
+- AND & OR mask per pixel.
 - Reindexing using a reindex table (color remapping).

 All three modes are capable to combine the source and the destination together